 The U.S. political system has two major political parties, the Republicans and the Democrats.
 Republicans often identify with a strong belief in being fiscally conservative, that is that they seek to lessen government spending and as such are privy to taxing the public at a lower rate than their liberal counterparts.
 Democrats are often characterized with believing in a system of government that allows for social aspects of life to be less regulated by the federal government.
 Journalists often seek to stay neutral on all issues facing the nation.
 The objectivity a journalist portrays can make them seem as a credible source in the world.
 Anderson Cooper has been regarded as an effective journalist since his first days of hosting weekend programming for the media juggernaut CNN (Cable News Network).
-Bill O’Reilly, is commonly seen as the conservative poster boy for anti-liberal ideas.
+Bill O’Reilly is commonly seen as the conservative poster boy for anti-liberal ideas.
 O’Reilly has hosted “The O’Reilly Factor”, the Fox News station’s most watched shows for ten consecutive years.
 Each respective news station was come to be synonymous with a political ideology and as such has proven to affect how the public interact with the information each anchor provides us.
 Fox News’ pro conservative ideals are presented by the guests they are most frequented with.
 Regulars on Bill O’Reilly’s program include Sarah Palin, Mike Huckabee and Mit Romney all of which are major players in the conservative realm of politics.
 The Cable News Network is typically seen as the adversary to Fox News in that it has the largest amount of capacity to face off with Fox News.
 Anderson Cooper’s part in CNN’s fight to bring impartial news is a major part of why CNN is regarded as Fox’s liberal counterpart.
 His views are typically seen as more centered and focused on journalism.
 Because he and the rest of his network fight to make their news production as objective as possible it is safe to say that Americans value the effort and label CNN as the Democratic advocate.
 The centering of views and verbally letting audiences know about the news’ aim to be objective is something Americans want to hear.
 Like most things in life, the station at which each anchor sits matters in how we interact with the news.
 We, the American people tend to tune in to which ever station is seen to align with our views.
 This has a major impact on how we interact with each respective anchor.
 Liberals would likely tune into Bill O’Reilly in efforts to denounce any idea he may seem to peddle simply because of preconceived notions Fox News commands.
 Conversely, Liberals tend to tune into CNN and defend Anderson Cooper.
 Americans tend to dislike figures simply because of the team they play for and as such we must cast aside the idea that a network would influence the views a news anchor may believe.